malayalabs/mensahe.ai/static-site/README.md

 # Mensahe Landing Page

-This is the static landing page for Mensahe, a secure passkey authentication service.
+This is the static landing page for Mensahe, a next-generation instant messaging platform.
 The site is designed to be deployed on GitHub Pages.

 ## Features

-- **Marketing-focused landing page** with clear value proposition
+- **Marketing-focused landing page** with nostalgic 90s-2000s messaging vibes
 - **Waitlist collection** for early access signups
 - **Responsive design** that works on all devices
 - **SEO optimized** with proper meta tags